 Especially when presenting virtually, it’s hard to gauge whether our audience is truly listening.
 Creating accountability can ensure that our important messages are reaching the target.

 Whether its an ice breaker with a neighbor, a task-based challenge, or just questions lobbed at the audience, requiring an activity forces your audience to listen and understand what is being asked of them.
 No one wants to look like they were just skating by.

 What else should we consider when dealing with 8 seconds of attention?

 Check out our posts on How to Start with A Bang and 3 Design Tactics for Engagement, which cover grabbing attention and keeping it.

 Want to up your presentation game and keep the attention of your audiences?

 Whether it’s help with your design or a workshop for your team, let us help!

 SlideRabbit is a presentation-focused agency.
-From slide design to template construction to narrative sculpting and concept generation, we help our clients show up looking their best.
+From slide design to template construction to narrative sculpting and concept generation, we help our clients keep the attention of their audiences.